 We are proud of our accomplishments and are enthusiastically planning our future.
-We cordially invite you to be a part of this process by visiting our website or by joining one of our social media sites to learn more about the plans we have for the future of our school, our students, our faculty and staff, and our research initiatives.
-We know the next few years will bring much excitement and change to The Lewis School.
+We cordially invite you to be a part of this process by exploring our website or by joining one of our social media sites to learn more about the plans we have for the future of our school, our students, our faculty and staff, and our research initiatives.
+We know the next few years will bring much excitement and change to the Lewis School.
 Join us and be a part of the future!

-Dean and Professor
+Associate Dean for Research and Professor